PacificCommunity/ofp-sam-amped/AMPLE/inst/introtext/intro_hcr.md

 ## How it works

 When you start the app there are already several years of historical catch and biomass data.
-In this app we start moving into the future, one time step at a time.
+We can start moving into the future, one year at a time.
 In each year, the HCR will set a new catch limit, based on the current estimated biomass.
-The process starts moves anti-clockwise.
+The process moves anti-clockwise around the main panel.

 Pressing the **Advance** button steps the projection forward by one time step.
-When this happens, fishing happens by catching the catch limit set by the HCR (you should see that the next catch goes to where the blue dashed line was).
+Fishing happens by catching the catch limit set by the HCR (you should see that the next catch goes to where the blue dashed line was).
 The stock responds to being fished and the biomass is updated to the next year based on the level of fishing and the population dynamics of the stock.
 The HCR then uses the current biomass of the stock to set the next catch limit.

 By repeatedly pressing the **Advance** button you can see how the stock level changes and how the catch limit is set by HCR, depending on the stock level.

 Note that the shape of the HCR does not change through the projection.
-You decide at the beginning of the projection what the shape of the HCR should be (a big decision!), then see what happens.
+You decide at the beginning of the projection what the shape of the HCR should be (a big decision!), then see what happens as it is applied every year.

 The ghosts of past catch limits are shown as grey dashed lines on the catch plot and as grey dots on the HCR plot.
 These allow you to see which parts of the HCR have been active.